mocatfrio/big-data/final-project/README.md

 ![](img/ss2.png)

 #### 2.1.2 Build Apps
 Next, we will build producer and consumer apps that accesing Kafka in Python.
+1. **Kafka Producers** will send data per-line to Kafka Server as if it is streaming.
+This process can be done by adding pause or sleep randomly, so, data will not sent directly.
+2. **Kafka Consumers** will receive data from Kafka server and store it in some batch.
+Batch can be determined based on:
+   * Number of data received
+   * Sliding window time

 There are multiple Python libraries available to use, one of them is **Kafka-Python**, the open-source Python libraries.

 1. Install Kafka-Python using Pip